-The following table shows historical operating results for Sammamish's combined water and sewer system.
-In 2018, the water sales provided approximately 46 percent of the total revenues of the combined water and sewer system.
+The following table sets forth historical operating results for Sammamish's combined water and sewer system.
+In 2019, water sales provided approximately 44 percent of the total revenues of the combined water and sewer system.
 Only the revenues of the water utility are obligated under the Joint Agreement.

-Statement of Revenues, Expenses and Changes in Net Position for the Water and Sewer System Fiscal Years Ending December 1
+Summary Statements of Revenues, Expenses and Changes in Net Position for the Water and Sewer System